UtrechtUniversity/miffy/ReadMe.md

 ```

 The output will be a copy of the zipped data download package with all usernames and email addresses anonymized.

+## Built With

+The blurring of text in images and videos is based on a pre-trained version of the [EAST model](https://github.com/argman/EAST).

 ## Authors